kammce/SJSU-Dev/docs/rst/getting-started/getting-started.rst

 		* To install on WSL & Ubuntu 16.04 run :code:`sudo apt install git-all`
 	* make
 		* Default installed on WSL, Ubuntu 16.04
-		* This is installed after you run :code:`xcode-select --install`
+		* On Mac OSX this is installed after you run :code:`xcode-select --install`

 If you are running Mac OS X you will need to install the xcode command line tools prior to running the setup. :code:`xcode-select --install`.
 After the xcode tools are finished installing, follow the instructions below.